-- During small spills, oil will be deposited along and above the high-tide swash. - Large spills will spread across the entire intertidal area. - Oil penetration into the beach sediments may be up to 50 cm; however, the sand fraction can be quite mobile, and oil behavior is much like on a sand beach if the sand fraction exceeds about 40 percent. - Burial of oil may be deep at and above the high-tide line, where oil tends to persist, particularly where beaches are only intermittently exposed to waves. - On sheltered beaches, extensive pavements of asphalted sediments can form if there is no removal of heavy oil accumulations, because most of the oil remains on the surface. - Once formed, pavements are very stable and can persist for many years. - Oil can be stranded in the coarse sediments on the lower part of the beach, particularly if the oil is weathered or emulsified.
+- During small spills, oil will be deposited along and above the high-tide swash. - ∠ Large spills will spread across the entire intertidal area. - Oil penetration into the beach sediments may be up to 50 cm; however, the sand fraction can be quite mobile, and oil behavior is much like on a sand beach if the sand fraction exceeds about 40 percent. - Burial of oil may be deep at and above the high-tide line where oil tends to persist, particularly where beaches are only intermittently exposed to waves. - On sheltered beaches, extensive pavements of asphalted sediments can form if the accumulations of heavy oil are not removed, because most of the oil remains on the surface. - Once formed, pavements are very stable and can persist for many years. - Oil can be stranded in the coarse sediments on the lower part of the beach, particularly if the oil is weathered or emulsified.

-- Remove heavy accumulations of pooled oil from the upper beach face. - All oiled debris should be removed. - Sediment removal should be limited as much as possible. - Low-pressure flushing can be used to float oil away from the sediments for recovery by skimmers or sorbents.
+- ?
+Remove heavy accumulations of pooled oil from the upper beach face. - All oiled debris should be removed. - Sediment removal should be limited as much as possible. - Low-pressure flushing can be used to float oil away from the sediments for recovery by skimmers or sorbents.
 High-pressure spraying should be avoided because of potential for transporting the finer sediments (sand) to the lower intertidal or subtidal zones. - Mechanical reworking of oiled sediments from the high-tide zone to the upper intertidal zone can be effective in areas regularly exposed to wave activity (as evidenced by storm berms).
+However, oiled sediments should not be relocated below the mid-tide zone.

+ESI=6 Gravel Beaches

+Gravel beaches are composed of sediments ranging in size from pebbles to boulders.

+- They can be very steep, with multiple wave-built berms forming the upper beach. - Attached animals and plants are usually restricted to the lowest parts of the beach, where the sediments are less mobile. - A Riprap structures are placed for shoreline protection and inlet stabilization. - Biota on the riprap may be plentiful and varied.

+- Deep penetration and rapid burial of stranded oil is likely on exposed beaches. - On exposed beaches, oil can be pushed over the high-tide and storm berms, pooling and persisting above the normal zone of wave wash. - \[ \textsup \text{Long-term persistence will be controlled by the depth of penetration versus the depth of routine reworking by storm waves. \] - On relatively sheltered beaches, formation of asphalt pavements is likely where accumulations are heavy. - On riprap structures, deep penetration of oil between the boulders is likely. - Resident fauna and flora may be killed by the oil.

+- # Heavy accumulations of pooled oil should be quickly removed from the upper beach. - All oiled debris should be removed. - Sediment removal should be limited as much as possible. - Mechanical reworking of oiled sediments from the high-tide zone to the upper intertidal zone can be effective in areas regularly exposed to wave activity (as evidenced by storm berms).
 However, oiled sediments should not be relocated below the mid-tide zone. - In-place tilling may be used to reach deeply buried oil layers in the mid-beach on exposed beaches.

-6. Gravel Beaches and Riprap Structures

-- Gravel beaches are composed of sediments ranging in size from pebbles to boulders. - They can be very steep, with multiple wave-built berms forming the upper beach. - Attached animals and plants are usually restricted to the lowest parts of the beach, where the sediments are less mobile. - Riprap structures are composed of cobble to boulder-sized rocks. - Riprap structures are placed for shoreline protection and inlet stabilization. - Biota on the riprap may be plentiful and varied.

-- Deep penetration and rapid burial of stranded oil is likely on exposed beaches. - On exposed beaches, oil can be pushed over the high-tide and storm berms, pooling and persisting above the normal zone of wave wash. - Long-term persistence will be controlled by the depth of penetration versus the depth of routine reworking by storm waves. - On relatively sheltered beaches, formation of asphalt pavements is likely where accumulations are heavy. - On riprap structures, deep penetration of oil between the boulders is likely.

-- If oil is left uncleaned, it may become asphaltized. - Resident fauna and flora may be killed by the oil.

-- Heavy accumulations of pooled oil should be quickly removed from the upper beach. - All oiled debris should be removed. - Sediment removal should be limited as much as possible. - Low- to high-pressure flushing can be used to float oil away from the sediments for recovery by skimmers or sorbents. - Mechanical reworking of oiled sediments from the high-tide zone to the upper intertidal zone can be effective in areas regularly exposed to wave activity (as evidenced by storm berms).
-However, oiled sediments should not be relocated below the mid-tide zone. - In-place tilling may be used to reach deeply buried oil layers in the mid-beach on exposed beaches. - It may be necessary to remove heavily oiled riprap and replace it.

-7. Exposed Tidal Flats
+ESI=7 Exposed Tidal Flats